 Another study published by the UCSD School of Medicine found that women who sat for 10 hours a day and exercised for 40 minutes or less had shorter telomeres than women who are more active.

-And yet another study from the Archives of Internal Medicine shows that men and women who are less physically active in their leisure time experience expedited erosion of leukocyte telomeres compared to those who are more active.
+An Archives of Internal Medicine also shows that men and women who are less physically active in their leisure time experience expedited erosion of leukocyte telomeres compared to those who are more active.

 Move your body.

 So how can we guard against the debilitating effects of prolonged sedentary time, and protect our cells from eroding too fast?
 The first step: get moving.